Hector Berlioz: 1860–1869: final years

 In June 1862 Berlioz's wife died suddenly, aged 48.
 She was survived by her mother, to whom Berlioz was devoted, and who looked after him for the rest of his life.

 Les Troyens – a five-act, five-hour opera – was on too large a scale to be acceptable to the management of the Opéra, and Berlioz's efforts to have it staged there failed.
 The only way he could find of seeing the work produced was to divide it into two parts: "The Fall of Troy" and "The Trojans at Carthage".
 The latter, consisting of the final three acts of the original, was presented at the Théâtre‐Lyrique, Paris, in November 1863, but even that truncated version was further truncated: during the run of 22 performances, number after number was cut.
-The experience demoralised Berlioz, who wrote no more music after this.
+The experience demoralised Berlioz, who (with the possible exception of three short motets) wrote no more music after this.

 Berlioz did not seek a revival of Les Troyens and none took place for nearly 30 years.
 He sold the publishing rights for a large sum, and his last years were financially comfortable; he was able to give up his work as a critic, but he lapsed into depression.
 As well as losing both his wives, he had lost both his sisters, (Note: Nanci died in 1850 and Adèle in 1860.) and he became morbidly aware of death as many of his friends and other contemporaries died.
 He and his son had grown deeply attached to each other, but Louis was a captain in the merchant navy, and was more often than not away from home.
 Berlioz's physical health was not good, and he was often in pain from an intestinal complaint, possibly Crohn's disease.